 Note: Because our custom products are built to the customer’s exact specifications, all custom orders must be paid in full upfront, and are non-returnable and non-refundable.
 It is the customer’s responsibility to determine proper suitability for their vehicle application.

-A: Yes, we have technical spec sheets for our Power Rack and Pinions, and our Manual Rack and Pinions available as a PDF download.
+A: Yes, we have technical spec sheets for our Power Rack and Pinions, and our Manual Rack and Pinions (coming soon) available as a PDF download.
 You can find them on each individual rack and pinion product page, or you can find an overview of all of our power racks and manual racks in the Tech Support section.